Anthony Roberts: Political career

 Roberts left Howard's office when he was elected as the Member for Lane Cove in 2003, following the retirement of Kerry Chikarovski.
-Roberts was re-elected in 2007, increasing his margin from 3.2 per cent to 12.4 per cent.
+Roberts was re-elected in 2007, increasing his margin from 3.2 points to 12.4 points.

-Following the 2007 election, in May 2008 Roberts was appointed as Shadow Minister for Emergency Services and Juvenile Justice and in December 2008, was moved from these portfolios and was subsequently appointed Shadow Minister for the Arts, Citizenship and Volunteering.
+In May 2008, Roberts was appointed to the Shadow ministry of Barry O'Farrell as Shadow Minister for Emergency Services and Juvenile Justice.
+In December 2008, was moved from these portfolios and was subsequently appointed Shadow Minister for the Arts, Citizenship and Volunteering.

-On 24 April 2010, Roberts was unanimously endorsed by the Liberal Party to contest the 2011 state election.
+On 24 April 2010 Roberts was unanimously endorsed by the Liberal Party to contest the 2011 state election.
 He was re-elected to Lane Cove with a swing of 13.4 points and won the seat with 77.3 per cent of the two-party vote.
 His main opponent was Mario Tsang, representing Labor.
-Subsequent to the election, on 3 April 2011, Roberts was appointed Minister for Fair Trading.